Wa-wa-wa-wa walking . . .

 “I have a familiarity” Heinz explains, “with calmatives, my father a medical man.
 I’ve devised a formula that renders a head-strong brat relatively reasonable.
 I do not administer it at present.
 Her mother, forced to deal with the girl in her natural state during our recent romp, is reminded of the miracle I have wrought.”

 “I see where you’re going,” says Dee.
 “We taint granaries, monitor each dawn, discover rats sedated, smash their skulls, and, I presume, disappear them to a ditch on the outskirts, in other words, into thin air.
-Our next step, who knows?
+Or something of the sort.
+Who knows?
 We have two good brains here . . .”

 “Three!” corrects a party below, unmistakably aggrieved.